The Staffin Slipway

 Staffin’s harbour – known locally as “The Slip” – is regarded with great affection by the community’s residents, both past and present.
 The Slipway, built more than a century ago, was effectively a lifeline for generations of local people with essential supplies being delivered by boat.
 It was, and is, a source of fish and other seafood and the slipway area is a key recreational asset for Staffin’s community and visitors whether it is fishing, camping, walking or bird watching.

-In September 2016 at its AGM, SCT welcomed fresh proposals for an organic fish processing development which could create significant employment opportunities and much-needed infrastructure investment.
-The improvement and redevelopment of the Staffin Slipway has been a priority of the local community for some time.
+SCT has recently welcomed fresh proposals for an organic salmon development which could create significant employment opportunities and much-needed infrastructure investment. https://staffin-trust.co.uk/proposed-new-organic-fish-farms-in-staffin The improvement and redevelopment of the Staffin Slipway has been a priority of the local community for some time.

 Basic amenities such as water, fuel and electricity cannot currently be accessed.
 There are no boat storage facilities, while increased shelter for vessels, and the ability to berth at all times of the day were frequently highlighted by local people and fishermen in public consultations run by the SCT.
-Potential marine tourism opportunities through the potential installation of pontoons were also identified.
+Potential marine tourism opportunities through the potential installation of pontoons have also been identified by the community.

 The Congested Districts Board, which was set up by the UK Government to bring about major fishing and agriculture improvement to the crowded and poverty stricken communities in the Highlands and Islands, built the original Slip in the early 1900s.
 The stone slipway and a store was constructed by local men to allow freight to be delivered.
 Before its construction there was nowhere to store the cargo from the boats, which delivered supplies between Glasgow and the islands.